7 Simple Steps to Launching a Successful NPS Campaign

 3. Create an NPS Survey

-Once you’ve chosen the tool, it’s an easy part.
+Once you’ve chosen the tool, creating the survey is an easy part.

 Tools like Survicate give you two options.
 You can either build a new NPS survey and start from scratch or: